-- Lectures Lectures are learning aids which provides guidance for self-study.
+- Lectures Lectures are learning aids which provides guidance for self- study.
 Some lectures are conducted in an interactive manner. - Small Group Discussions (SGD)/Tutorials Active participation of students are encouraged.
-Wide discussion of topics ensures understanding and facilitates quick retrieval of information. - Clinical Case of Relevance (CCR) / PBL Tutorials (PBLT) These sessions are arranged to help students understand the clinical application of basic science concepts.
+Application of learnt knowledge in relation to clinical practice is encouraged.
+Wide discussion of topics ensures understanding and facilitates quick retrieval of information. - Clinical Case of Relevance (CCR) / PBL Tutorials (PBLT) These sessions are arranged to help students to learn through inquiry/ discovery, understand the clinical application of basic science concepts.
 This activity is expected to generate interest among the students, improve self- directed learning skills, communication skills and team skills.
-It is important that students participate actively in discussions. - Practical classes These sessions are aimed at demonstrating certain practical skills, providing opportunity for students to practice skills and enabling appreciation of theory learnt. - Skills lab sessions These sessions provide opportunities to practice skills on models and mannequins. - Clinical/ward work It is essential that students make maximum use of this opportunity.
-Learning from patients by talking to, observing and examining them, making notes, presenting case histories and taking part in discussions on management are important aspects of this exercise.
+It is important that students participate actively in self-directed learning on identified learning issues and discussions. - Practical classes These sessions are aimed at demonstrating certain practical skills, providing opportunity for students to practice skills accomplish targeted level of competence and enabling appreciation of theory learnt. - Skills lab sessions These sessions provide opportunities to practice essential skills on models and mannequins.
+Specially emergency management skills. - Clinical/ward work It is essential that students make maximum use of this opportunity.
+Learning from patients by talking to, observing and examining them, making notes, presenting case histories and taking part in discussions on management are important aspects of this exercise. - Student Presentations and Seminars As students are required to prepare for seminars through self- directed learning and collaboration, these activities ensure active learning. - Assignments Completion of assignments enables a learner to consolidate knowledge, acquire new knowledge and be creative.

-- Student Presentations and Seminars As students are required to prepare for seminars through self- directed learning and collaboration, these activities ensure active learning. - Assignments Completion of assignments enables a learner to consolidate knowledge, acquire new knowledge and be creative. - Field visits These encourage contextual learning through observations and interactions with relevant stakeholders. - Research project work This encourages systematic inquiry, teamwork, collaborative practice, interpersonal communications, data collection, record keeping, analysis, scientific writing and presentation of results. - Mini Clinical examination (MiniCEX) Assessment of clinical skills.
-This provides feedback through formative assessments in the workplace which helps in professional development. - Portfolio Development of portfolio encourages reflection on personal experiences and makes the student engaged in focused learning and promotes life-long learning.
+- Field visits /Family Study These encourage contextual learning through observations and interactions with relevant stakeholders. - Research project work This encourages systematic inquiry, teamwork, collaborative practice, interpersonal communications, data collection, record keeping, analysis, scientific writing and presentation of results. - Mini Clinical examination (Mini CEX) Assessment of clinical skills.
+This provides feedback through formative assessments in the workplace, which helps in professional development. - Portfolio Development of portfolio encourages reflection on personal experiences and makes the student engaged in focused learning and promotes life-long learning.
+Personal professional development is stimulated. - Blended learning- Teaching learning program include face to face and a proportion of online sessions